Adrien-Cb/JupiRSW/README.md

 ```python
 FFMPEG_PATH = R'C:\ffmpeg\bin\ffmpeg.exe'
 ```
+Animations can still be saved as GIFs without ffmpeg.

+### Optional install

+I recommend using the [**cmcrameri**](https://pypi.org/project/cmcrameri/) module for pretty, perceptually uniform, colorblind-friendly colormaps.
+This install is optional.

 ## References and credits

-The RK3 scheme implementation is taken from [PyRSW](https://github.com/pvthinker/pyRSW)
+The RK3 scheme implementation is taken from [PyRSW](https://github.com/pvthinker/pyRSW).

 The configuration of JupiRSW is based on: